spsforks/QB64-Wiki/CINT.md

 * Use [CLNG](CLNG) for [LONG](LONG) integer values exceeding [INTEGER](INTEGER) limitations.
 * Note: When decimal point values are given to BASIC functions requiring [INTEGER](INTEGER)s the value will be [CINT](CINT)ed.

 ## Example(s)

-## Example(s)
 Shows how CINT rounds values up or down as in "bankers' rounding".

 ```vb